socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'debug' => false,

-Set this Nextcloud instance to debugging mode
+Set this cyfrSpaces instance to debugging mode

 Only enable this for local development and not in production environments This will disable the minifier and outputs some additional debug information